After-Dinner Snack Recipes That Won’t Disturb Your Sleep

 Struggling to get some decent shut eye?
 Feeling like your body is conspiring against you to stop you drifting to dreamland?
 You’re not alone.
 We all know to lay off the caffeine right before bed, but did you know that what you eat can also impact the quality of your sleep?
-Here are some of the top foods you should try to avoid before sleeping and two healthy recipes by Jessy Ball of @popcornandpyjamas.
-(Jump to recipes)
+Here are some of the top foods you should try to avoid before sleeping and then two healthy recipes by Jessy Ball (@popcornandpyjamas).

 Top foods to avoid before sleep